willymcallister/willymcallister.github.io/README.md

 # Electrical Engineering

-Created by Willy McAllister, 2016 Electrical Engineering Content Fellow at Khan Academy
+Created by Willy McAllister, former Electrical Engineering Content Fellow at Khan Academy

 ## Preparing to study electrical engineering
 Become familiar with the two most important electrical quantities: current and voltage.
 Learn about engineering numbers, units, and notation.
 Read a summary of the math and science preparation that will help you have the best experience studying electrical engineering.